Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 - A **phase 2 temperature check poll** can only begin on the…
   - **The 1st and 3rd Monday** of a month before 4 pm UTC and will last seven days.
 A moderator ensures that the poll gets published these days.
-- The **network-wide phase 3 votes** of all tokens holders with Firefly starts…
+- The **network-wide phase 3 votes** of all tokens holders start:
-  - **Every 2nd and 4th Thursday** of a month at 1 pm UTC with the “commencing” phase of the participation event.
-The total duration of phase 3 is 14 days (seven days commencing, seven days counting).
-The phase 3 announcement post can be published by a moderator after the phase 2 poll has ended successfully and the participation event for the phase 3 vote is created and approved on GitHub.
+  - **Every 2nd and 4th Thursday** of a month at 1 pm UTC with the “commencing” phase of the participation event, or the `voting delay` phase of the EVM Governor Contract.
+The total duration of phase 3 is 14 days (seven days commencing/voting delay, seven days counting/voting).
+The phase 3 announcement post can be published by a moderator after the phase 2 poll has ended successfully and the participation event for the phase 3 vote is created and approved on GitHub respectively at the moment the last MultiSignature sign has happened which puts the Proposal live into the EVM Governor System.
 - Phase 3 votes will be officially announced in a tweet by the Shimmer Twitter account to reach most community members.
-A Forum admin will forward the information to the IF comms department.
+A Forum admin will forward these informations to the IF comms department.

 This leads to a simple-to-follow schedule:

-- Vote on polls in the Forum happen on the **1st and 3rd Monday of a month.**
+- Vote on polls in the Forum start on the **1st and 3rd Monday of a month.**
-- Firefly votes of these proposals happen **on the Thursday following the end of a phase 2 poll.**
+- Phase 3 votes of these proposals start **on the Thursday following the end of a phase 2 poll.**

-### 4.10 Execution of a decision - cooldown period
+### 4.10 Execution of a decision - cooldown period / time lock period

 We need to implement a cool-down phase after a decision in Firefly (phase 3) has been taken.
 During this period, the execution of the voted changes rests.
+The same is implemented in the EVM Governor System, where the time lock contract pauses any execution of a decision for 3 days

 There are two important reasons to wait a certain amount of time before we will execute a decision:

 - **Ragequitting**: Voters that do not agree with the majority decision must have a reasonable time to leave.
 If someone cannot agree and does not want to continue being part of the project, this person can sell the owned Shimmer tokens and leave the project before the change they do not agree with will happen.
 - **Emergency moves:** In case any formal errors, flaws, or security risks get uncovered during or after a decision.

-  An ongoing phase 3 vote that has reached the network-wide Firefly voting cannot be stopped.
-The event exists in the network, and votes are counted by the nodes already.
+  An ongoing phase 3 vote cannot be stopped.
+Once the event exists in the network, votes are counted.
 Experiences in other projects have shown that sometimes errors happen even if everyone acted according to a predefined plan.
 We cannot take human mistakes out of account.

 **Suppose this:** During an ongoing phase 3 vote, the community encounters that the vote would lead to a result whose consequences have been unknown to the voters at the beginning of the voting process.
 Or a former unknown security risk is discovered that would be implemented if the action proposed in the vote is performed.

 In that case, a mechanism should be in place to stop a vote from being executed.
-I suggest that in such cases, the community can request to initiate a [phase 3 emergency proposal](#411-phase---3-emergency-proposals) to prevent the current voted proposal from being executed.
+In such cases, the community can request to initiate a [phase 3 emergency proposal](#411-phase---3-emergency-proposals) to prevent the current voted proposal from being executed.

 To implement an emergency move, a certain time delay must exist between the end of a phase 3 vote and the execution of the actions decided in this vote.
 In such a cooldown period, or already during the ongoing vote, the community can propose [emergency actions](#411-phase---3-emergency-proposals).